richdevelopments/corporate-dashboard/README.md

 - Most of the charts have subheadings above them.
 The Stacked Chart has the date range above it.
 This dynamically changes depending on the date range selected.

+**Instructions button**

+- The Instructions button reveals instruction on how to use the dashboard.
+I added some jQuery to make the transition smoother, fading in when the button is first clicked and fading out when the Instruction button is clicked again.

 **Charts**

 **Stacked Chart** -